“Bring the pain, Gaspy. You were always the one who couldn’t handle it.”

 He does feel a pang for Mouse, though.
 Ah, well.
 At least this version of him had died nobly, in defense of somebody who cared about him sometimes.

-GM: Cécilia looks horrified as Em takes off while his friends continue to trade fire with Gasper’s goons.
+GM: Cécilia looks horrified as Em runs away and leaves his friends to trade gunfire with Gasper’s goons.
 “Em!
 How ca-”

 The rocket launcher explodes.